Yaqub-123/To-Do-Ap/README.md

 # To-Do-Ap

-# 📝 To-Do List App
+# 📝 QuickList — To-Do App

 A simple and interactive **To-Do List Web Application** built using **Python and Streamlit**.
 This app helps users add, track, and manage their daily tasks with an intuitive interface.